upspin/upspin/doc/overview.md

 sharing even between strangers.

-The details of the encryption algorithm and the security guarantees they can make are described in a separate Upspin Security document (Security TODO link).
+The details of the encryption algorithm and the security guarantees they can make are described in a separate [Upspin Security document](/doc/security.md).

 Upspin also provides authentication mechanisms to block unauthorized users from accessing the network servers in the first place.